letsdrink/ouzo/docs/tutorials/skeleton_app_explained.md

     }
     ...
 ```

-Method *edit* is called when edition page is requested.
+Method **edit** is called when edition page is requested.
 It assigns `user` variable and renders view.

-Method *update* is called when updated user form is submitted.
+Method **update** is called when updated user form is submitted.
 It loads a user by id and then tries to update it.
-If update succeeds we return redirect to the user page with message "User updated".
+If update succeeds we return redirect to the user page with message *"User updated"*.
 If update fails we use `$user` variable containing new values to render edition page.
 It's important that we use the same `$user` variable on which $user->updateAttributes was called.
 It will contain values submitted by browser and validation errors that prevented successful update.